unnecessara/scribbles/README.md

 ### Scribbles
-A simple web collection of writtings losely using the Bootstrap Clean Blog Theme Hosted on github pages can be found at: https://unnecessara.github.io/scribbles/index.html
+A simple web collection of writtings, losely using the Bootstrap Clean Blog Theme, Hosted on github pages.
+Can be found at: https://unnecessara.github.io/scribbles/index.html